DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/offline-upgrade.md

         Error: no repositories to show
         ```

-    1. Add the multi-cloud orchestration Helm repository.
+    1. Add the multicloud orchestration Helm repository.

         ```shell
         helm repo add kairship http://{harbor url}/chartrepo/{project}
         ```

-    1. Update the multi-cloud orchestration Helm repository.
+    1. Update the multicloud orchestration Helm repository.

         ```shell
         helm repo update kairship
         ```

-    1. Select the version of multi-cloud orchestration you want to install (it is recommended to install the latest version).
+    1. Select the version of multicloud orchestration you want to install (it is recommended to install the latest version).

         ```shell
         helm search repo kairship/kairship --versions